 Payment will be made via an electronic deposit directly to a regular checking or savings account.
 Payments will be made by the U.S. Department of the Treasury using the Automated Clearing House (“ACH”) electronic payment system.

 You will need to complete the “VCF ACH Payment Information Form.”
-You can download the form from “Forms and Resources” on the VCF website or you can call the toll-free Helpline and request a paper form be mailed to you.
-Complete the form by carefully following the instructions printed on the back of the form, and mail it on the same day that you submit your claim.
+You can download the form or you can call the toll-free Helpline and request a paper form be mailed to you.
+Complete the form by carefully following the instructions provided with the form, and mail it on the same day that you submit your claim.
 DO NOT upload the form to your online claim.
 Note that you must complete and sign Section 1 of the form and a representative from your bank must complete and sign Section 3.
 The VCF requires that a bank representative sign the ACH form to verify that the bank routing number and your account number are correct.
 Any missing or incorrect information will delay payment on your claim.

 Many law firms that represent VCF claimants have an agreement with their clients that VCF payments will be made directly to the law firm escrow account on behalf of the claimant.
 The VCF expects that the law firm will disburse the payment to you within 30 days of the money being deposited into the law firm account.